 Intuitively, fragmentation in the double well can be related to the fluctuation of particles across the barrier.
 Suppose the barrier is very weak; then the ground state of the system is essentially the ground state of a single well, and there is no fragmentation.
 On the other hand, if the barrier is very strong, so that the wells can be thought of as isolated, then the particles in each well form independent condensates and the system is highly fragmented.
 Indeed,~\cite{Spekkens1999} predicted that the amount of fragmentation observed in a double well system would increase with the height of the barrier.
-Additionally, stronger interactions lead to reduced fluctuations, which constrains each atom in the system to occupy only one well.
+Additionally, stronger interactions lead to reduced fluctuations, which constrains each particle in the system to occupy only one well.
 Thus, for strong repulsive interactions the condensate fragments into two independent condensates.
 This implies that fragmentation should also increase with interaction strength for a fixed barrier.

 In analogy to the squeezing parameter $S$, we define fragmentation and depletion parameters, $F$ and $D$.
 Reference~\cite{Mueller2006} demonstrates that a condensate with $G$-fold degeneracy in its ground state can fragment into $G$ parts, assuming low degeneracy ($G \approx 1$).
-From the energies listed in Table~\ref{tab:zEnergies}, we see that the single-particle ground state has near-degeneracy (i.e., $G\rightarrow 2$) when $L$ becomes large.
-Hence, it is reasonable to assume that, for the double well, at most two natural orbitals participate in fragmentation, and the rest, if occupied, constitute a very small amount of depletion (i.e., $n_{0} + n_{1} \approx 1$).
-This motivates us to define fragmentation and depletion parameters ($F$ and $D$) as
+From the energies listed in Table~\ref{tab:zEnergies}, we see that the one-body ground state has near-degeneracy (i.e., $G\rightarrow 2$) when $L$ becomes large.
+Hence, it is reasonable to assume that, for the double well, at most two natural orbitals participate in fragmentation, and the rest, if occupied, constitute a very small amount of depletion (i.e., $\mathcal{N}_{0} + \mathcal{N}_{1} \approx 1$).
+This motivates the definition of fragmentation and depletion parameters ($F$ and $D$) as

 With these definitions, a single condensate is represented by $F \approx D \approx 0$ and a doubly fragmented condensate is represented by $F \approx 1$ and $D \approx 0$.
 Because the OBDM in the two-mode model is a $2\times 2$ matrix, there are only two natural orbitals and two occupation numbers for the system within that context.
-Hence, the depletion as defined here is necessarily zero for a two-mode description (see Sec.~\ref{subsub:FandDin2mode}) but can be non-zero for an eight-mode description of the double well system.
+Hence, the depletion as defined here is necessarily zero for a two-mode description (see Sec.~\ref{subsub:FandDin2mode}) but can be non-zero for an eight-mode description and in the QMC simulations.